 3. Improperly Installed Unit

 AC units must be sized and installed to fit the space available.
-Improper installation can leave unwanted cracks and crevices where refrigerant can leak through.
+Improper AC installation can leave unwanted cracks and crevices where refrigerant can leak through.

 4. System Wear & Tear